-Soon afterwards, I married and moved to Cleveland .
+Soon afterward, I married and moved to Cleveland.
 Here I found my niche teaching dropouts at The Griswold Institute.
-I returned to school full time at Case Western Reserve School of Library Science where I earned my M.S.L.S.
+I returned to school full time at Case Western Reserve School of Library Science, where I earned my M.S.L.S.

 My next move found me in Phoenix, where I worked first as a children's librarian and then as a school librarian.
 My first book, The Castle of Chuchurumbel/El Castillo de Chuchurumbel, a bilingual picture book, was published in 1987.